 What happens when you stutter publicly?
 According to Lon L. Emerick, he once worked with a student in Lansing, Michigan.
 She had a debilitating stutter that kept her from speaking in a group.

 He told her to find and approach as many people in the next week and show them her stutter.
 Essentially, it was a voluntary stuttering exercise.
 By the end of the week, she had approached 947 listeners and she had stuttered as much as she could.

 She was exhausted, yes.
 However, her stutter had completely evaporated too.
 She could no longer stutter involuntarily!

 According to Emerick, trying to keep your stutter a secret from the audience is a burden.
 The harder you try, the more difficult it becomes to proceed with the speech smoothly.

 When you are approaching new listeners, you will notice a wide range of reactions.

-Studies show that most people may feel visibly uncomfortable when you begin to stutter, but they are also empathetic.
+Studies show that most people may feel visibly uncomfortable when the speaker begins to stutter, but they are also empathetic.
 As per the experience of speech-language pathologist (SLP) Nichole Lowenbraun, when she followed her professor’s instructions to stutter on purpose in a public place, she found that listeners were encouraging, helpful, and patient.

 Overall, people showed tremendous empathy and patience.